-Accordingly, Investors will only be entitled with withdraw from the Trust in accordance with Part 5C.6 of the Corporations Act.
-This means that the Trustee must ordinarily make an offer for Investors to withdraw from the Trust and you will generally not be able to apply for withdrawal unless such an offer is made by the Trustee.
+Accordingly, Investors will only be entitled to withdraw from the Trust in accordance with Part 5C.6 of the Corporations Act.
+This means that the RE must ordinarily make an offer for Investors to withdraw from the Trust and you will generally not be able to apply for withdrawal unless such an offer is made by the RE.